b-u-n/discord.js-mock-interactions/README.md

 ## To Do

+Examples: DONE!

-Proper examples, but honestly everyone's unit testing configuration will be different--this library only provides a way to mock discord.js interactions and leaves test implementation up to you. :)
+This library only provides a way to mock discord.js interactions and leaves test implementation up to you. :)